The views expressed by the host on this show documented to be almost always right, 99.6% of the time.

 120,000 homes will be weatherized.

-This this is the kind of stuff that might move an economic meter in the third world to sit here and talk about 120,000 homes being weatherized.
+This is the kind of stuff that might move an economic meter in the third world to sit here and talk about 120,000 homes being weatherized.

-The simple fact of the matter is in this country most homes are built weatherized.
+The simple fact of the matter is in this country, most homes are built weatherized.

-Can we just admit some we are not a third world country here putting up shacks and huts like the president's brother lives in?
+We are not a third world country here putting up shacks and huts like the president's brother lives in.

 We don't weatherize homes.